ypinhsuan/tp/docs/UserGuide.md

 *  `edit-student 1 t\smartlex e\yeohalex@example.com` \
 Edits the telegram username and email address of the 1st student to `smartlex` and `yeohalex@example.com` respectively.
 *  `edit-student 2 n\Betsy Yu tag\` \
-Edits the name of the 2nd student to `Betsy Yu` and deletes all existing tags.
+Edits the name of the 2nd student to `Betsy Yu` and deletes all of her existing tags.

 #### Finding student by name : `find-student`